Oliverpt-1/Oliver-Tipton-Portfolio/README.md

 `Oliver Tipton Portfolio`

-In this repository I included a handful of my projects from various Davidson College courses, research, and independent project work/creation.
+In this repository I included the two Web3 projects that I have worked on thus far.
 Within each project is a readme file that outlines setup and what the project is meant to do.
-My primary focus has been in back-end development, specifically Java and Python for traditional Web2 projects and Solidity for Web3 smart contract based projects.
+The DAO is in progress and will be a part of the Davidson Blockchain Club that I will be starting on campus when I this fall.
+The staking protocol is a mock to show my development skills and capabilities in developing DeFi applications.

 My strongest languages:
 - Java